-Welcome to the February 2024 Public Comment Version of The Sedona Conference Commentary on Privilege Logs ("Commentary"), a project of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).
+Welcome to the final, May 2024 version of The Sedona Conference Commentary on Privilege Logs ("Commentary"), a project of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).
 This is one of a series of Working Group commentaries published by The Sedona Conference, a 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, intellectual property rights, and data security and privacy law.
 The mission of The Sedona Conference is to move the law forward in a reasoned and just way.